 Well, the clue is in the name really.
-These are platforms which let you research and manage your blogger outreach.
-This usually includes searching for the best influencers, as well as sending out emails and monitoring success.
+These are platforms that let you research and manage your blogger outreach.
+This usually includes searching for the best influencers, as well as sending out emails, and monitoring success.

-To help you get started, we’ve put together a comparison of 7 of our favourite blogger outreach tools.
+To help you get started, we’ve put together a comparison of our favorite blogger outreach tools.
 There are plenty of options out there.
 Before we go into each in detail, here’s the executive summary.

 |Software||Starting From||Best Thing About It||Biggest Problem|